Pegasus Mail: Supported protocols

-The original version worked with Novell NetWare networks and their Message Handling System (MHS) mail system; a cut-down MHS-only version called FirstMail was bundled with NetWare.
-Early versions used only a non-standard format for mail folders; later versions offer the standard Unix mailbox format as an alternative to the Pegasus Mail format.
-Although no longer developed or supported, older versions for MS-DOS and Apple Macintosh are still available.

-A problem with early versions is that mail was stored on the NetWare System volume.
-This was not a problem when messages were brief text files.
-Later it was possible, although rather complicated, to store received mail on another volume, but new mail had to remain on System.
-This caused problems with NetWare servers with a small System volume and larger ones for data storage, as users often kept many large messages in their new mail folders.

 Pegasus Mail supports the POP3, IMAP, and SMTP protocols as well as Novell's MHS.
 Release 4.41 added support for filtering of spam with header and body checking for key phrases (already before download).
 Release 4.41 also has, amongst other features, an improved HTML rendering engine, better support for special character encoding (especially with UTF-8), phishing protection, and a full-fledged Bayesian spam filter.

 Pegasus Mail for Windows can be used as a standalone mail client using POP3 or IMAP for incoming mail and SMTP for outgoing, or on a NetWare or Windows network in conjunction with the Mercury Mail Transport System for Windows or NetWare, also by David Harris, running on a network server to receive mail and distribute it to users.
 While Pegasus Mail and Mercury handle email only, the function of Pegasus Mail is comparable to Microsoft Outlook's mail handling, and Mercury to Microsoft Exchange Server.